-Grain orientation: The position of the grain boundaries is extremely important for strength and failure behavior (Ill.
-15.1-3).
+Grain orientation: The position of the grain boundaries is extremely important for strength and failure behavior (Fig. "Strength and grain orientation").
 Loads across the grain orientation will generally result in lower ductility and strength than loads acting in the direction of the grain.
 The crack growth under cyclical loads and/or corrosion can be accelerated, which is, of course, a negative development.
 Creep behavior, with its typical pore formation and cracking, is especially negatively influenced by grain boundaries that are perpendicular to the direction of stress.

 Phases: Desirable (e.g. carbides, hardening phases) and undesirable (such as the brittle sigma phase) must be distinguished.
 They are also influenced by operating conditions and have an especially negative effect on strength and ductility.

 Fouling, trace elements: Tiny amounts of material-specific fouling can change operating behavior considerably.
-One example is bismuth (Bi) in nickel alloys (Ill.
-18.104.22.168-14).
+One example is bismuth (Bi) in nickel alloys (Fig. "Heattreatment batch as finishing problem indication").
 This primarily effects the behavior of the grain boundaries, on which the damaging elements collect.

 Notch impact toughness is evidently an exception.
 An impact in a direction perpendicular to the grain will cause a fracture perpendicular to the grain boundary orientation.
 However, the flexural stress will result in tensile stress along the grain boundaries, with high energy consumption.